Berman510/discord_movie-night-bot/README.md

 - **Movie Management:** Pick Winner, Skip to Next, Remove Suggestion, Ban Movie, and Details for each movie
 - **Admin Channel Mirroring:** All movies appear in admin channel with management buttons
 - **Sync Operations:** Channel synchronization and cleanup tools with carryover movie handling
+- Moderator access: Moderators can use Sync Channels and Refresh Admin Panel; all destructive or state-changing actions remain admin-only.

 - **Real-time Updates:** Admin interface updates automatically with session changes

 ### Enhanced Server Configuration